This chocolate cheesecake recipe is rich, creamy, and decadent. Most importantly, it will satisfy even the most intense of chocolate cravings!

 Now for the decadent cheesecake filling!
 We'll be using a mix of melted chocolate and cocoa powder for the most divine chocolatey flavor.

-- Once the chocolate cheesecake has cooled, chill it in the fridge for at least 4 hours - overnight is ideal.
+Once cool, chill in the fridge for at least 4 hours.

 Cheesecake Waterbath Hack